 Oooh, Pollyanna, you sound remarkably negative today.
 Yes, Pollyanna sometimes loses it when Great Husband gets cranky, and the cover keeps making Great Husband cranky.

-We glued pieces of pool noodle together
+We glued pieces of pool noodle together and slid them around vents. |

 Most of the padding methods we were using in the previous blog entry were disappointing in one way or another.
 So we came up with new ideas, chiefly using pool noodles.
 They are light and they don't absorb water.
 The big goal is simplicity and ease, and we hope we've made progress with respect to the padding.